emmatey/day-sheet-maker/README.md

 ---

 # 1. What are roles?
 Roles are the specific job categories within your department, such as 'cashier' or 'service leader.'
 They determine how your Daysheet is organized.
-The DaySheet Maker gives you complete control over how these roles are presented and tracked.

 ## A. Raw Name vs. Display Name:  Cleanup and Grouping
 - **Cleanup:** The schedules exported from Kronos often contain abbreviated or "ugly" job titles, called **Raw Names** (e.g., 'Crt Str Assoc' or 'CashierEXP').
 Your configuration allows you to map these raw names to a cleaner, user-friendly **Display Name**.
   The Display Name is what appears on your final Daysheet output as the header for each role's subsection and [Labor Tracker](#3-what-are-labor-trackers-the-output-of-roles-and-time-blocks).